mi-erasmusmc/OMOP-CDM-Course/chapter2.md

 WHERE LOWER(concept_name) like '%fibrillation%';
 ```

  Let's try to find the standard concept\_id for the clinical finding Asthma in the vocabulary.
 Try to find this using both methods described above.
-You will see that if you do not restrict to the concept_class_id = 'Clinical Finding' (AND concept_class_id = 'Clinical Finding') you can get multple standard concepts!
+You will see that if you do not restrict to the concep\_class\_id = 'Clinical Finding' (AND concept\_class\_id = 'Clinical Finding') you can get multple standard concepts!

  What is the code we asked for?